In a Place that Doesn’t Exist…

 The remoteness of the facility makes for limited access – only via Virginia State Route 601 (also called Blueridge Mountain Road) in Bluemont, Virginia.
 The road also provides utility services to the facility – its umbilical and only connection to the outside world.
 That, and the occasional aircraft that would cruise overhead.

-Trans World Airlines Flight 514 departed from Indianapolis, Indiana, at 8:53 in the evening, bound for Washington-National Airport, DC (DCA), with an intermediate stop at Columbus-Port Columbus International Airport (CMH), Ohio.
-Arriving in Columbus at 09:32, the Boeing 727 – registered by N54328, powered by 3 Pratt & Whitney JT8D-9A and with 85 passengers and 7 flight crew members aboard – departed CMH at 10:24 in the evening.
+Trans World Airlines Flight 514 departed from Indianapolis, Indiana, at 8:53 in the morning, bound for Washington-National Airport, DC (DCA), with an intermediate stop at Columbus-Port Columbus International Airport (CMH), Ohio.
+Arriving in Columbus at 09:32, the Boeing 727 – registered by N54328, powered by 3 Pratt & Whitney JT8D-9A and with 85 passengers and 7 flight crew members aboard – departed CMH at 10:24.